5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 > Upgrading from to macOS 14.3.1 to 14.4 or newer via `System Update` causes a Kernel Panic during install!
 Disable `AiportItlwm` and enable `itlwm.kext` instead.
 Set `SecureBootModel` to `Disabled`, reset NVRAM and run the update again.
 If this does not work, use this [workaround](https://github.com/5T33Z0/OC-Little-Translated/blob/main/W_Workarounds/macOS14.4.md) to install macOS 14.4 on a new APFS volume.
 Use Migration Manager afterwards to get your data onto the new volume!

 ## Post-Install
-- **Disable Gatekeeper**: `sudo spctl --master-disable` because it is annoying and wants to stop you from running scripts from github etc. This command no longer works in macOS Sequoia – it requires a [different method](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Guides/Disable_Gatekeeper.md) to disable Gatekeeper.
+- **Disable Gatekeeper** because it is annoying and wants to stop you from running scripts from github etc.:
+	- Open Terminal and run: `sudo spctl --master-disable`
+	- The process has slightly changed in macOS Sequoia 15.1.1. and newer [more info](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Guides/Disable_Gatekeeper.md)
 - **Wi-Fi** (`itlwm.kext` users only):
 	- Mount **HeliPort.dmg**, drag the app into the "Programs" folder and run it.
 	- Use it to connect to your WiFI hotspot.